beginner-corp/learn.begin.com/src/md/basic/static.md

 # `@static`

-Defines an S3 bucket configured as a website.
+ Host static assets with S3. `@static` defines an S3 bucket configured as a website.

-## Configuration options

-- `folder` change the deployment folder from `/public`
-- `fingerprint` toggle static asset file fingerprinting
-- `ignore` ignore files from fingerprinting

-### Exercise: deploy a static website

 1. Create a static app